perevalovds/UE5RuntimeMeshLoader/README.md

 If you load up the plugin for the first time, the folder will be empty.
 As an example, you can copy the two provided mesh-folders inside the `Resources` directory into the aforementioned `RuntimeMeshLoader`-folder.

+### Loading custom meshes from a scratch

+- Create a new empty map

+- Put in the scene object of class RML_CustomMesh

+- Drop RML_CustomMesh object to the level blueprint

+- Call from this object functions "Clear meshes" and then "Load custom mesh" with specifying filename to FBX file.

+- Now you can start this sequence by pressing "1" event (create this event of course).

+- You may switch meshes by "2" event analogously.

 ## Limitations
 Only PNG-formats can be loaded.
 JPG is currently not supported.